MTB (TV program): Pera o Bayong

-The winner of the elimination round then moves on to the jackpot round where he or she begins by choosing one of 7 bayongs Each bayong contain a Contains 1 Or 0 Places on which is written what the contestant in playing for.
+The winner of the elimination round then moves on to the jackpot round where he or she begins by choosing one of 7 bayongs Each bayong contains an Inside The Bayong Rattan Bags Number Cards Of 1 Or 0 Places on which is written what the contestant in playing for.

 This segment is brought back as a digital game show on the Kumu app, produced by ABS-CBN Regional.

-The game also Aired on the Launching of PIE Channel since May 26, 2022, as of the Programming Block, Pie-Nalo.
+The game also Aired on the Launching of PIE Channel on May 26, 2022, as of the Programming Block, Pie-Nalo.

 Calendar Girl

 A pageant contest for beautiful girls aged 15 to 21 years old.
-In the daily rounds, contestants paraded the MTB stage wearing a two-piece bikini/swimsuit while the weekly/monthly finals the pageant transforms into a more formal portion, with a grand "themed" opening number featuring contestants in various costumes, but still retaining the swimsuit portion.
-The grand coronation of "Calendar Girls" airs usually on the first half of January, featuring all the monthly winners of the past year who will vie for the title.
+In the daily rounds, contestants paraded the MTB stage wearing a two-piece bikini/swimsuit while in the weekly/monthly finals, the pageant transforms into a more formal portion, with a grand "themed" opening number featuring contestants in various costumes, but still retaining the swimsuit portion.
+The grand coronation of "Calendar Girls" airs usually in the first half of January, featuring all the monthly winners of the past year who will vie for the title.

-The said portion gained notoriety, where the contestants were subjected to double-meaning questions and jokes thrown by main hosts Randy, John and Willie Revillame.
-After their suspension, the daily contests was toned down, with the contestants wearing a cloth around their waists to cover the lower portion of their body.
+The said portion gained notoriety, where the contestants were subjected to double entendre questions and risqué jokes thrown by main hosts Randy, John, and Willie Revillame.
+After their suspension, the daily contests were toned down, with the contestants wearing a cloth around their waists to cover the lower portion of their bodies.

 Wansa Funny Taym

-A comedy skit segment performed by the hosts and featuring a storyline.
-The storylines provided were mostly spoofs on Pop culture and everyday life.
+A comedy skit segment performed by the hosts and guests featuring a storyline.
+The storylines provided were mostly spoofs on pop culture and everyday life.

 Other segments

-Other popular segments included: Sa Pula, Sa Puti (Tanggal ang Mali), Pakita Mo Puppet Mo, Munting Miss U, Super Lolo, Japorms, Mr. Ador-able, Wansa Funny Taym, Sing It, Milenyonaryo and Winner Take All.
+Other popular segments included: Sa Pula, Sa Puti (Tanggal ang Mali), Pakita Mo Puppet Mo, Munting Miss U, Super Lolo, Bulilit Japorms, Mr. Ador-able, Sing It, Milenyonaryo and Winner Take All.
 When the show reformatted in the later years, other segments that made an impact were: Sing Alis, Ano Ka, Hilo?, Oo, Kaya Ko! and MTBGo.